dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 -------
 # Data Operations

-Data operations atler the state of the data stored in the database.
+Data operations alter the state of the data stored in the database.

 Records (rows) in a stored table are considered immutable: each is inserted or deleted as a whole using `insert` and `delete` operators.

-However, to allow correcting erros in existing data, the `update1` operator is provided to perform deliberate corrections in the data by changing the values of individual attributes.
+However, to allow correcting errors in existing data, the `update1` operator is provided to perform deliberate corrections in the data by changing the values of individual attributes.

-Insert comes in two flavors: `insert1` for individual records and `insert` for batches of records.
+Insert comes in three flavors:
+1. `insert1(record)` for inserting an individual record
+2. `insert(sequence)` for batches of records
+3. `insert(query_expression)` for inserting query results

 ## Insert1

-The method `Table.insert1(rec)`inserts one record `rec` into one table.
+The method `Table.insert1(rec)` inserts one record `rec` into one table.

-The record to be inserted must be fully formed and comply with all data integrity constaints:
+The record to be inserted must be fully formed and comply with all data integrity constraints:
 * All attributes must be of the right data type, i.e. must meet attribute domain constraints specified in the table definition.
 * The record must provide values for all required fields.
-* Unique constraints must be satisfied (no duplicate value)
+* Unique constraints must be satisfied (no duplicate values).
-* Referential integrity must be uphead (foreign keys must reference existing records).
+* Referential integrity must be upheld (foreign keys must reference existing records).

-If the record violates any constraints, ensuring atomicity—either the record is successfully inserted, or nothing is changed.
+If the record violates any constraints, the operation fails, ensuring atomicity—either the record is successfully inserted, or nothing is changed.

-A record value may be specified as an ordered tuple, in which case all fields must be present or as a mapping (dict), in which case optional fields may be omitted.
+A record value may be specified as an ordered tuple, in which case all fields must be present, or as a mapping (dict), in which case optional fields may be omitted.

 Example:
 ```python